vinhed/Image-Maker/README.md

 1. Download the EXE file from https://mega.nz/#!4NUE1aiJ!LiL9r2uNxJJg6NGdYbs64AbxMkhHND819NgxmP87FRE
 2. Place ImageMaker.exe and open CMD in that folder
+3. Place your small images in Collection
-3. Type "ImageMaker.exe -s" for setup
+4. Type "ImageMaker.exe -s" for setup

 Syntax

 ImageMaker.exe [Image Name] [Images in width] [Images in height] [Output width]

-[Image Name] - Name of primary image
+[Image Name] - Path of primary image

 [Images in width] - Small images in width